 Tuesday: Health systems at the crossroad between sustainability, value creation and affordable care for all.

-How can this information be useful for designing effective communications, programs, and policies that serve the interest of the public’s health?
+Knowing the answers to these questions, together we can design effective communication, programs, and policies that serve the interest of the public’s health.

 Every morning: 10:30-11:00